nmaisonneuve/TemporalAnalysisOfParis/readme.txt

 %% RUNNING

-time / complexity of the algo
+- time / complexity of the algo
+- minimizing the numbere of detectors
+- maximixing the inter class gap.

 run experimentX.m
 - scaling